Pixelshiftarr/struve-geodetic-arc/README.md

   - Monument
   - Tower
   - No data available
-- Longitude through the Observatory of the University of Tartu, Estonia
+- Longitude through the Observatory of the University of Tartu, Estonia.
 - Involved countries (Norway, Finland, Sweden, Russian Federation, Estonia, Latvia, Lithuania, Belarus, Moldova and Ukraine.